 Our programs are rigorous and designed to challenge.
 Occasionally students may need additional help outside of the classroom.
-Students can request individual tutoring by their instructors during office hours or other scheduled times.
+Students may request individual tutoring by their instructors during office hours or other scheduled times.
+Additionally, students may use the Peer Tutoring App to schedule peer and virtual tutoring as needed through the LRC.